Wars of the Roses: Henry VI

 Suffolk continued to increase his influence at court as the principal architect of the Treaty of Tours in 1444 to broker peace between England and France.
 Suffolk successfully negotiated the marriage to Henry of Margaret of Anjou, only a distant relation of Charles VII through marriage rather than blood, in exchange for the strategically important lands of Maine and Anjou.
 Though Suffolk earned a promotion from Earl to Marquess (and would be made a Duke in 1448) for his efforts, the clauses of the treaty that required cession of lands to France were kept secret from the English public due to fears of a significant backlash, but Henry insisted on the treaty.
 Two years later in 1447, Suffolk succeeded in having Gloucester arrested for treason.
-Gloucester died while awaiting trial, with some at the time suspecting that Suffolk had him poisoned.
+Gloucester died while awaiting trial, with some at the time suspecting that Suffolk had had him poisoned.
 Richard of York was stripped of his prestigious command in France and sent to govern the relatively distant Lordship of Ireland with a ten-year term of office, where he could not interfere with affairs at court.

 During this time, England continued to suffer reversals in France.
 Suffolk, who was now the principal power behind the throne, could not avoid taking the blame for these losses.
 Additionally, the blame of the unfavourable request to cede Maine and Anjou to the French was laid at Suffolk's feet, though he continued to insist he made no promises during negotiations to such a demand.
 In 1450, Suffolk was arrested, imprisoned in the Tower of London, and impeached in the Commons.
 Henry intervened and instead exiled Suffolk for five years, but en route to Calais, Suffolk was captured and executed on 2 May 1450.
 Suffolk was succeeded by Edmund Beaufort, Duke of Somerset, nephew of Henry Beaufort, as the leader of the faction pursuing peace with France, who had been appointed as Richard's replacement as commander in France in 1448.
 Somerset's political position was somewhat fragile, as English military failures in 1449 following a resumption of hostilities left him vulnerable to criticism from Richard's allies at court.
 Somerset had by this time become a close ally of Henry's wife, Margaret of Anjou.
 Margaret herself wielded almost complete control over the pliable king Henry, and her close friendship with Somerset led many to suspect the two were having an affair; indeed, upon the birth of Henry and Margaret's son, Edward of Westminster in 1453, there were widespread rumours that Somerset was the father.